 Recruitment, Selection and Appointment

-The overall aim of the recruitment and selection process is to attract, obtain and retain people with required competencies at competitive and market related costs to satisfy the human resource needs of the effective functioning ENJO Consultants (Pty) Ltd Recruitment is also attuned to establishing a positive image of ENJO Consultants (Pty) Ltd as an employer in the Labour market.
+The overall aim of the recruitment and selection process is to attract, obtain and retain people with required competencies at competitive and market related costs to satisfy the human resource needs of the effective functioning ENJO Consultants (Pty) Ltd. Recruitment is also attuned to establishing a positive image of ENJO Consultants (Pty) Ltd as an employer in the Labour market.

 Fair Equitable Recruitment